gochaos-app/gochaos-app.github.io/content/usage/k8s.md

 ## Environment

-In the next theorical environment, we have a inventory app that is running on k8s, the hypothesis is that our customers are able to get products with no problem even if our app gets scale down or up.
+In the next environment, we have a inventory app that is running on k8s, the hypothesis is that our customers are able to get products with no problem even if our app gets scale down or up.

 ## Experiment